Niharika-002/Niharika-002/README.md

 ## Hi there 👋 ,I'm Niharika !
-Currently pursuing Btech in Data Science.
+Currently pursuing Bachelors in Technology in Data Science.

 Batch: 2021 - 2025

 ### Here are some ideas to get you started: